marwin1991/marwin1991/README.md

 ![marwin1991_header](https://user-images.githubusercontent.com/25181517/117185899-9ccba680-adda-11eb-9003-7c25da391b99.PNG)
 ### Hi there 👋

-My name is Peter Zmilczak and I am Fullstack Software Engineer.
-I enjoy programming the most when I can solve soneone's problem and the code is as perfect as I can make it.
+My name is Peter Zmilczak and I am a Fullstack Software Engineer.
+I enjoy programming the most when I can solve someone's problem and a solution is positively surprising to a user.
+In constant pursuit of the perfect Java packaging.
+One of the greatest advantages of our industry is the ability to share knowledge and change the world by creating awesome products.
+I am `DevOps/Automate-everything Approach Lover` 💻 and `Stock Market Enthusiast` 📈.

-One of the greatest advantages of our industry in my opinion is the ability to share and transfer knowledge.
-I am `DevOps/Automate-everything Approach Lover` and `Stock Market Enthusiast`, feel free to contact me in any case and if I will be able, I will be happy to help you 🙂.
+Feel free to contact me in any case and if I will be able, I will be happy to help you 🙂.

 [![](https://komarev.com/ghpvc/?username=marwin1991&color=000000)](https://github.com/marwin1991?tab=repositories)